 I think that this scheme is sound and flexible but it seems awkward because writing privileged code is an uncommon talent even if the rules are simple.
 I think of capability architectures as more natural and some hardware systems provide capability functions directly.
 I don’t know whether software provision of capabilities built on two state machines is optimal but I like it.
 Keykos is just such a system.

 With either a two state machine and a minimal capability kernel, or capability hardware and an even smaller capability kernel, diverse applications can each bring their own security models to the same capability platform and share that platform and be secure from each other.
 The security of the application depends only on the application implementation and the platform.
-(Most such capability platforms include code outside the capability kernel.)The CDC 6600 by Cray provided security by controlling the addresses that a program could access.
+(Most such capability platforms include code outside the capability kernel.)The CDC 6600 designed by Seymour Cray provided security by controlling the addresses that a program could access.
 Access to special addresses provided this control.
 The controlling program merely began initially with access to those special addresses.
 The big CPU had no privileged instructions.
 Only the “Peripheral CPUs” could do I/O. They only ran trusted code and communicated thru main memory.

 Starting from the two state architecture there remains the job of agreeing upon and establishing a mutually trusted mechanisms to ensure property rights between the applications.
 Otherwise the integrity and security of one application remains subject to bugs in the other.